With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

 According to research from Online Mortgage Adviser, a large portion of Brits see owning their own home as the pinnacle of success, with over 40% revealing that a declined mortgage would leave them feeling like they'd failed in life.

-It’s hard to ignore these findings as those who presume they wouldn’t qualify, or are too scared to try due to fear of rejection, could actually be ticking all the right boxes.
+With the current unpredictability of the mortgage market, it's hard to ignore these findings, particularly as the number of people who presume they wouldn't qualify or are too scared to try due to fear of being rejected, could actually be ticking many of the right boxes.

-Below, we’ve busted four common mortgage eligibility myths to help reassure you that your new home dream can be a reality:
+Below, we’ve busted four common mortgage eligibility myths to help reassure you that your home ownership dream can become a reality.

-Affordable housing schemes are just for first-time buyers
+Affordable housing schemes?
+They're just for first-time buyers, right?

 Incorrect.
 Affordable housing schemes such as the government’s part-rent-part-buy Shared Ownership initiative is not just for first-time buyers.
 The great news is that there are a variety of different ways in which house-hunters of all ages and stages in life are able to obtain a mortgage in an affordable way.
 Many of our customers will go through a change in personal circumstance.
 Whether that is in the shape of a divorce, change in employment or relocation, affordable mortgages schemes are open to everyone.
 You just need to read the small print as some might be area restricted.